NoRedInk/analytics.js/Readme.md

 ### Why is this repo needed?

-Analytics.js 2 requires using segment's SAAS offering, and the official build of the legacy analytics.js for standalone is no longer updated and does not include GA4.
+Analytics.js 2 requires using segment's SAAS offering, and the official build of the legacy analytics.js for standalone use is no longer updated and does not include GA4.
 This repo is a fork of analytics.js that includes the community-supported GA4 integration.

 ### Building